Blog Hero

 • Repeat daily to reduce inflammation.

-For individuals suffering from Meibomian Gland Dysfunction (MGD), where glands in the eyelids that contribute to the oily layer of tears become blocked, applying warm compresses and massaging the eyelids might not work as dry eye treatment.
+For individuals suffering from Meibomian Gland Dysfunction (MGD), where glands in the eyelids that contribute to the oily layer of tears become blocked, applying warm compresses and massaging the eyelids might not work as a dry eye treatment.
 In such cases, these home remedies don’t stimulate oil production or clear the blockages in tear ducts.

 A dry eye specialist can perform personalized in-office procedures focusing on applying heat directly to the glands to dissolve waxy deposits blocking them.
 These treatments address the root cause of dry eyes in patients with MGD, offering more long-term relief by improving the gland’s functionality and tear quality.
 Read more about dry eye symptoms and treatment.